camunda/camunda-docs/docs/components/concepts/data-retention.md

 - **Zeebe**: 7 days

 If there are specific requirements for your use-case, [reach out to us](/contact/) to discuss your data retention needs under an Enterprise plan.
-For more information on development clusters in the Starter or Professional plans, please refer to our [fair usage limits of those plans](https://camunda.com/legal/fair-usage-limits-for-starter-plan/)
+For more information on development clusters in the Starter or Professional plans, refer to our [fair usage limits of those plans](https://camunda.com/legal/fair-usage-limits-for-starter-plan/).

 ## Further information